Nalcos/sorpiart-TeamA/Documentation.md

 ```

 ## Adding new features to the GUI
- By adding new features into our peoject, it makes the GUI more engaging and makes it more enjoyable for the user
+ By adding new features into our peoject, it makes the GUI more engaging and makes it more enjoyable for the user.

 ### Preset Button
+With the addition of the preset button, it allows the user to see an exmaple of how to GUI should be used.

 ### Physical Volume Buttons
+By adding 3 physical buttons, it allows the user to increase, decrease or mute the audio coming out from the Raspberry Pi.

 ### Canvas Mode
+Instead of clicking boxes, we have given the option to actually draw with the help of the touch display.

+### Touch Display

 ### Activites
+We have made different activities to engage the user to play around and guess the different sounds played.

 #### Mario!

 #### Trace the Drawing

 As of 6th June 2022, 6:00pm